 The Crohn’s and Colitis Center at Massachusetts General Hospital is one of the largest comprehensive, multidisciplinary programs in New England dedicated to the diagnosis and treatment of patients with Crohn’s disease and ulcerative colitis.

-The Hepatology Program at the Gastroenterology Division of Massachusetts General Hospital provides expert consultation and ongoing care for patients with acute and chronic liver conditions.
-This program includes clinics that specialize in care for patients with hepatitis B, hepatitis C, fatty liver disease, autoimmune and cholestatic liver disease, liver tumors, and genetic metabolic liver diseases.
+The Liver and Hepatitis Program at the Massachusetts General Hospital provides expert consultation and state-of-the-art care for patients with acute and chronic liver conditions.
+This program includes clinics that specialize in care for patients with hepatitis C (including curative antiviral treatments), hepatitis B, fatty liver disease, autoimmune and cholestatic liver disease, liver tumors, and genetic metabolic liver diseases.

 The Pancreas and Biliary Program at the Gastroenterology Division of Massachusetts General Hospital provides patients with specialized options for the diagnosis, treatment and management of pancreatic and biliary diseases.